JuliaMath/Roots.jl/docs/src/roots.md

 In general, for functions with parameters, ``f(x,p)``, derivatives with respect to the ``p`` variable(s) may be of interest.

-A first attempt, may be to try and auto-differentiate the output of `find_zero`.
+A first attempt, as shown above, may be to try and auto-differentiate the output of `find_zero`.
 For example:

 ```@example roots
 f(x, p) = x^2 - p # p a scalar